 PCI device drivers

-If you're looking for PCI drivers, you most likely need to get the drivers for the installed PCI device.
+If you are looking for PCI drivers, you most likely need to get the drivers for the installed PCI device.
 For example, if you need a PCI Ethernet adapter driver you need the drivers for the PCI network card.
 See our drivers section for all computer drivers.

 Related questions and help with PC